aminahthejamil/100-days-of-code/log.md

 ### Day 6: 12 Jan, Thursday

 **Today's Progress**: Trying to set up the navbar for the portfolio site.
+Also, learning some jQuery via A Smarter Way to Learn.

 **Thoughts**  I originally set out to use a Bootstrap navbar, but I wanted it to be sort of opaque.
 The active links were not working with me, but not that I think of it, I might have to go in and set the CSS for the active links themselves.
 We'll see.
 Doing the navbar with just CSS is proving more difficult than I thought.

+So, I'm in university (senioritis majoris) right now for psychology and it's our first week back.
+Is it bad that I'm coding during lecture?
+I can totally multitask! :-D

 **Link(s) to work**